-- All existing lots greater than 38 hectares (93.8 acres) shall be entitled to a residence without a rezoning. - Shall meet the requirements of (d) below.

-- An agricultural operation is demonstrated or rezoning is obtained. - The requirements of (d) below are met.

-c) Existing Lots less than 4 hectares.
+- a) Residence Accessory to Agriculture on Lots greater than 38 hectares - All existing lots greater than 38 hectares (93.8 acres) shall be entitled to a residence without a rezoning. - Shall meet the requirements of (d) below. - b) Residences Accessory to Agriculture on Lots between 4 and 38 hectares will be permitted if: - An agricultural operation is demonstrated or rezoning is obtained. - The requirements of (d) below are met. - c) Existing Lots less than 4 hectares.